Taking Pets on the Portsmouth to St Malo Ferry: The Complete 2026 Guide

 🐱 Cats & Ferrets

 Cats and ferrets returning to the UK do not require tapeworm or tick treatment.
-You will need your valid AHC or EU Pet Passport with current rabies vaccination details.
+You will need your valid AHC with current rabies vaccination details to return to Great Britain.
+These requirements are unchanged.

 If any element of your documentation or microchip procedures fails, Brittany Ferries can only carry your pet if you have already arranged quarantine for UK arrival.
 Owners are solely responsible for compliance with all regulations.